SaurabhYadav388/Noter/README.md

 Additionally, Noter incorporates a spell check feature implemented using a Trie data structure.

-The application utilizes QThread to separate the main thread from other tasks such as reading words and storing them in the trie, providing a responsive user interface.
+The application utilizes QT threading api's to separate the main thread from other tasks such as reading words and storing them in the trie, providing spell check and suggestion resulting a responsive user interface.

+## Demo

 ## Features